twostraws/Vortex/README.md

 ### Stars

 The `.stars` preset creates glowing blue and purple dots and sparkles that fade in then slowly fade out.
-The stars will slightly change position as the tilt of the device changes.
+The stars will slightly change position as the rotation of the device changes.
 This means using a `VortexViewReader` to gain access to the Vortex proxy, like this:

 ```swift
 let motion = CMMotionManager()